Terms & Conditions of Sales

 6.2 Title to the Goods shall only pass to the Customer upon the happening of any one of the following events:-

-6.2.2 when the Company serves on the Customer notice in writing specifying that title in the Goods has passed.
+6.2.2 when the Company serves on the Customer notice in writing specifying that title in the Goods has passed; or

-6.4 Until title has passed to the Customer pursuant to these Conditions it shall possess the Goods as fiduciary agent and bailee of the Company.
-If the Company so requires, the Customer shall store the Goods separately from other goods and shall ensure that they are clearly identifiable as belonging to the Company.
+6.4 Until title has passed to the Customer pursuant to these Conditions its hall possess the Goods as bailee of the Company and store the Goods separately from other goods and shall ensure that they are clearly identifiable as belonging to the Company.
 During such time as the Customer possesses the Goods with the Company’s consent, the Customer may in the normal course of its business sell or hire the Goods as principal but without committing the Company to any liability to the person dealing with the Customer.

 7. RETURNS, SHORTAGES AND NON-DELIVERY

-7.6.2 cancel the contract (or part of the contract affected) and refund to the Customer the amount paid for the Goods in question.
+7.5.2 cancel the contract (or the part of the contract affected) and refund to the Customer the amount paid for the Goods in question.

-7.8 The Customer shall have no claim for shortages in a delivered consignment unless the Company is notified in writing within three working days of delivery.
-Non-delivery of a whole consignment must be advised within seven days of the notified date of despatch.
+7.7 The Customer shall have no claim for shortages in a delivered consignment unless the Company is notified in writing within three working days of delivery.
+Non-delivery of a whole consignment must be advised within seven days of the notified date of dispatch.

 8. SPECIFICATION, INFORMATION AND USE